Seeed-Studio/Grove_I2C_Motor_Driver_v1_3/README.md

     // Stop one motor
     void stop(unsigned char motor_id);

+    //Set the frequence of motor
+    Motor.frequence(unsigned int _frequence);
     ```
 With speed() function, you are able to drive one motor at the speed you want.